appsemble/appsemble/docs/04-deployment/docker-compose.md

 $ docker compose up -d
 ```

+If this

-The Appsemble studio should now be available on [localhost:8000](http://localhost:8000).
+The Appsemble studio should now be available on [localhost:9999](http://localhost:9999).
 The
 database will be stored in `~/.local/share/appsemble-postgresql` in your own home folder.

 The database needs to be migrated to the current version first.
 This can be done by running: